Use the Division of Responsibility In Feeding To Help Your Child Transform Picky Eating into a Healthy Relationship with Food

 Satter’s work has helped parents the world over that want to change feeding struggles, picky eating battles and prevent childhood obesity.
 The information here is very compatible with the core ideas behind positive parenting.
 The main message is one of trusting our children and inviting cooperation.
 I particularly appreciate the message of taking pressure and stress out of meal times and being respectful to a child’s capabilities.

-These ideas, when put into practice have the potential to truly end picky eating struggles.
+This strategy, when put into practice ends picky eating struggles.

 Children have natural ability with eating.

 They eat as much as they need, they grow in the way that is right for them, and they learn to eat the food their parents eat.